 The Nature Discovery Center

-The building and placement of the Nature Discovery Center are designed to impact the terrain as little as possible and blend into the natural surroundings.
-Plans for the facility include a flexible learning space and classrooms featuring indoor/outdoor flow.
-A welcoming exhibit space will invite visitors to gather information about trails on Land Trust nature preserves and around the area and discover more about North Alabama’s unique natural world.
-The location would serve as an additional trailhead with parking for a popular area of Monte Sano Nature Preserve.
-The Center will also include the Land Trust’s administrative offices so we can provide welcoming faces to greet our visitors and answer questions.
+Initial plans for the facility include a flexible learning space and classrooms featuring indoor/outdoor flow.
+A welcoming exhibit space would invite visitors to gather information about trails on Land Trust nature preserves and around the area and share the importance of North Alabama’s unique natural world.
+The location would serve as an additional trailhead parking for Land Trust trails.
+The Center would include the Land Trust’s administrative offices so staff can provide welcoming faces to greet our visitors and answer questions.
 While we hope to do this with the volunteer support, incorporating administrative offices into the facility allows us to ensure the building is staffed even when volunteers are not available and without the need for additional staff members.
 Staff members will also coordinate and manage education programs that take place at the facility.

 We invite you to share your thoughts and ask questions.
 Please contact us at 256-534-5263 or firstname.lastname@example.org.